ZainRizvi/ZainRizvi.github.io/_posts/2019-12-17-create-custom-deep-learning-containers.md

 * VM images run on Debian OS while containers run on Ubuntu
 * VM images have some extra nvidia libraries installed that are required to compile GPU binaries.
 I don't believe this affects any GPU runtime behavior.
-* \[mild\] Containers get very confused if you give them a command that starts with "sudo"
+* \[mild\] Containers get very confused if you give them a command that starts with "sudo".
+Not a big deal since every command in a container runs as 'sudo' anyways

 This led to a lot of time spent debugging what I had thought was a solved problem.
 (And did I mention this was my first time using docker containers?).